-B2B Commerce offers several settings for tuning and improving search performance, which are part of our Elasticsearch implementation.
+Optimizely Configured Commerce offers several settings for tuning and improving search performance, which are part of the Elasticsearch implementation.

 If On, attributes (attribute values grouped by attribute type) will be faceted on the left nav of the product list to be used as filters.
 This does not control category or price faceting.
 Reindexing is required for changes to this setting to take effect.

 Shows additional setting to Hide Facets Until Category Selected.
 If Yes, filters for attribute facets will not display in search results unless the user selects a category.
 Default value: No.